-Council can also give you advice on starting your business and setting up or buying your new food premises, and help you through the building or purchasing process.
+Local council can also give you advice on starting your business and setting up or buying your new food premises and help you through the building or purchasing process.

-To learn more about the processes involved when starting a food business, watch the below two animations (available with subtitles in four languages (Simplified Chinese, Vietnamese, Arabic and Hindi):
+To learn more about what can be involved when starting a food business, watch the two animations (available with subtitles in four languages (Simplified Chinese, Vietnamese, Arabic and Hindi) below: